 Angus Laing, Open University Business School - Marketing Theory, Vol. 3, No. 4, 427-445 (2003)

 The concept of marketing has conventionally been viewed by public service professionals as inappropriate to organizations concerned with the delivery of public good services.
-However, the adoption of private sector based approaches to theorganization of public services in many post-modern western economies has forced a fundamental reconsideration of the potential contribution of marketing to thedelivery of public services.
 Against such a backdrop this paper critically reviews the underlying characteristics of public sector services and through articulating aclassification of such services based on the nature of the organization-service user interaction, explores the application of particular conceptualizations of marketing to discrete categories of public services.

 Comparing Job Satisfaction among Public-Sector- and Private-Sector Employees